soaremicheledavid/ES-Theme-MINIMA/README.md

 It's a minimalistic theme made for Batocera, simple, but productive, I've introduced more options regarding the available colors.
 I've rearranged the UI elements, I increased the font where necessary, flat elements, to make the most of the screen, for handheld consoles.
 # Aspect Ratio :
-- Made for 4/3 screens, 640x480 resolution,  Handheld Console
+- Made for 4/3 screens, 640x480 resolution,  Handheld Consoles

 # Gamelist View Style :
 - Basic
-- Detailed
+- Detailed (Automatic)
-- Video

 - # Gamelist View Style
 - Metadata ON
 - Metadata OFF